drawable/fluss/README.md

 It can be used on the frontend and on the backend.

-**fluss** is written in Typescript but it can be used in JavaScript as well.
+**fluss** is written in ES6.
 Views created with [React](http://facebook.github.io/react/) are the target but **fluss** has no dependencies whatsoever to React.
 Using other view technologies is possible.

+**I am currently converting fluss from Typescript to ES6 and refactor some parts of it significantly.
+Info below may not be up to date.**

 ## Contact